 The City of Inverness is the largest settlement in the Highland Council area of Scotland.
 Over the past century, visits from notable royals and politicians, as well as cultural events celebrating Scottish heritage, have drawn filmmakers to the area.

-A great selection of old photos taken from a variety of the city’s locations, giving you a flavour of the past people and places.
+The first video features a great selection of old photos taken from a variety of the city’s locations, giving you a flavour of the past people and places.

 Prince Albert in 1920

 In April 1920, Prince Albert – or Bertie as his friends and family called him – was forced to end an infatuation with the married Australian socialite Lady Loughborough.